ecommerceberlin/ecommerceberlin.com/texts/exhibitors.md

 7.9.
 Upon completion of Fair the Exhibitor is obliged to return all items that constitute the provided by the Organizer equipment of Exhibition space without deterioration exceeding the effects of normal use.

 7.10.
-No elements of the booth arrangement / exhibition space design are allowed to protrude beyond the designated borders of the exhibition space (3m x 3m for 9m2 space and 6m x 3m for 18m2 respectively.
+No elements of the booth arrangement / exhibition space design are allowed to protrude beyond the designated borders of the exhibition space (3m x 3m for 9m2 space, 6m x 3m for 18m2 and 6m x 6m for 36m2 respectively.
 The corners of the exhibition space will be marked).

 7.11.
 The elements of exhibition space design (walls, banners, etc.) can be up to 3 meters tall unless discussed and granted a direct permission by the Organizer beforehand.
 No objects taller than 1,2 meters (120 centimeters) creating physical barriers and limiting the view of adjoining/neighbouring exhibition spaces are allowed.